siddhesh010/Wikipedia-parser/README.txt

 Refer if you wish to use other browser or solve errors:- https://www.selenium.dev/documentation/en/webdriver/driver_requirements/

-Import BeautifulSoup,requests,Selenium before running the script
+Import BeautifulSoup,requests,Selenium modules before running the script